- Home

 The market experiences a high impact of regulations.
 Vaccines must undergo a rigorous approval process before they are marketed.
 This involves laboratory research, clinical trials, and reviews of safety, efficacy, and quality.
 In the U.S., the Center for Veterinary Biologics (CVB), under the U.S. Department of Agriculture (USDA), regulates veterinary vaccines.
 Moreover, manufacturers must adhere to Good Manufacturing Practices (GMP) to ensure the quality and consistency of vaccines.
 GMP compliance is regularly monitored through inspections.

-The attenuated live vaccines segment dominated the market and accounted for a revenue share of over 37.00% in 2024.
+The attenuated live vaccines segment dominated the market with the largest revenue share of 34.6% in 2025.
 The most traditional immunization technique in the veterinary industry is live attenuation.
 The major advantages of these vaccines are that they are cheap and offer better immune responses.
 Moreover, doses are required less frequently and provide long-lasting immunity.
-Such vaccines are, therefore, useful for a large number of animals as small dosages will ensure protection against diseases.
+Such vaccines are, therefore, useful for a large number of animals, as small dosages will ensure protection against diseases.
+In addition, novel vaccine development is also driving market growth.
+For instance, in October 2025, HIPRA launched EVANOVO, Europe’s first live attenuated in-ovo coccidiosis vaccine for poultry, offering early, uniform protection and optimizing hatchery vaccination processes alongside other vaccines.
 Due to these advantages, the demand for these vaccines is expected to grow over the coming years.

-The livestock segment dominated the market with the highest revenue share in 2024.
+Livestock dominated the market with the highest revenue share in 2025.
 This can be attributed to factors such as the rising livestock population, supportive government initiatives, and the outbreak of diseases among cattle and sheep.
 The livestock population has increased, with significant growth in cattle, sheep, pigs, and poultry being raised for meat production.
-For instance, as of January 2024, the U.S. Foreign Agricultural Service's Livestock and Poultry: World Markets and Trade report states that there were 87.8 million cattle and 74.97 million pigs in the United States.
-To preserve health and productivity, this sizable animal herd requires extensive vaccinations.
+For instance, as of October 2024, the Department of Animal Husbandry and Dairying, India’s total livestock population has reached 536.76 million, reflecting a 4.8% increase compared to the 2012 Livestock Census, indicating steady growth in the animal husbandry sector.
+To preserve health and productivity, this sizable animal herd requires extensive vaccinations, driving the demand for animal vaccines.

-The companion segment is expected to exhibit the fastest growth rate during the forecast period.
-House pets and ferrets carry canine distemper virus and require strictly preventive vaccination as no post-infection treatment is available.
+Companion is the fastest-growing segment during the forecast period.
+House pets and ferrets carry canine distemper virus and require strict preventive vaccination, as no post-infection treatment is available.
 The Morbillivirus affects dogs, foxes, raccoons, and wolves to cause distemper and is transmitted through the air and other modes of contact between infected and healthy animals.
 Immunization of dogs is essential as canine distemper destroys the respiratory, urogenital, and gastrointestinal tract.
 Dogs suffering from gastrointestinal tract bacterial infections and newborn pups are more susceptible to this disease.
 Several canine distemper vaccines are available, including Megavac 6 and 7, DHPPi/L Vaccine, DHP, and Vanguard.

 Regional Insights

-North America dominated the market and accounted for a revenue share of over 28% in 2024.
-The region is expected to remain dominant throughout the forecast period.
+North America dominated the market with the largest revenue share of 36.0% in 2025.
 This large share can be attributed to the high prevalence of livestock and zoonotic diseases leading to large-scale animal deaths.
 In addition, the market is anticipated to grow more quickly due to the high number of well-established pharmaceutical companies constantly working to expand their global reach and commercialize their vaccines.
-In addition, the growing number of pets in the United States and the rising occurrence of canine diseases, which is driving up vaccine adoption, are some of the key factors contributing to the market expansion.
+These companies utilize their innovative approaches to bring new products into the market.
+For instance, in February 2026, BioVaxys Technology Corp. and Adiverna LLC partnered to develop AI-designed mRNA vaccines for companion animals, targeting rabies, leptospirosis, and FIV using advanced DPX immune platform technology.
+Such innovations enable improved efficacy, longer immunity, and scalable production, accelerating next-generation vaccine adoption globally.
+Furthermore, the growing number of pets in the U.S. and the rising occurrence of canine diseases, which is driving up vaccine adoption, are some of the key factors contributing to the market expansion.

 U.S. Animal Vaccines Market Trends